Prepping on a Budget Really IS Possible

 Save Money When You Are Able

 There are many ways that you can save money.
-If not already doing so, use coupons, or shop in discount and second-hand stores.
-Truly consider your needs over your wants.
+If not already doing so, you can consider using coupons, or shop in discount and second-hand stores.
+Honestly, think about your needs over your wants.
 Remember, going into debt when preparing is not the answer.
 Going into debt reduces your freedom and forces you to take a step back.

-Commercial survival foods are nice to have but costly and unnecessary.
-When starting out, or on a limited budget, commercial survival foods may not be the best option.
-When buying food items that you normally eat, purchase extra.
-A few extra cans of food each week quickly multiplies into a large food stockpile.
-When using this method, it is important to eat and rotate what you buy.
+Commercial survival foods are convenient to have but costly and unnecessary.
+When starting, or on a limited budget, commercial survival foods may not be the best option.
+When buying food items that you usually eat, purchase extra.
+A few extra cans of food each week quickly multiply into a massive food stockpile.
+When using this method, it is essential to eat and rotate what you buy.
 Ideally, you should eat the items that are expiring the soonest.

-A dependable light source is needed in the event you lose power.
+In the event you lose power, you will need a dependable light source.
 The good news is that LED flashlights are now affordable and last longer than before.
-Remember, flashlights need a power source.
+Remember, flashlights require a power source.
 So, don’t forget spare batteries, or buying flashlights that are powered by solar or other alternative means.

 Aside from flashlights, candles are also affordable sources of light.
-When buying candles, avoid buying scented ones.
+When buying candles, avoid purchasing scented ones.
 You’ll find unscented tend to be less expensive.
-Also, when buying candles, don’t forget to pick up lighters, matches, or something else to get your candles, stove and fire lit.
+Also, when purchasing candles, don’t forget to pick up lighters, matches, or something else to get your candles, stove, and fire lit.